3drepo/3drepo.io/.azure/README.md

 #### destroy
 - Description: Destroys the deployment
 - Trigger: It is observed that the deployments are destroyed when the PR is merged and closed.
-(CF) I'm struggling to find how it's exactly triggered at the moment, whoever finds the answer, please add it onto this readme!
+This is driven by Github action https://github.com/3drepo/3drepo.io/blob/master/.github/workflows/onPRClose.yml#L50